Mind-Body Counseling for Eating Disorders, Maternal Mental Health, Couples and Families

 Psychotherapy Groups offer a blend of process-oriented, expressive arts and psychoeducational groups including Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.

-M-Bodied is a series of movement education workshops for clinicians and other helpers as well as experiential practices for psychotherapy groups.
+M-Bodied is movement education and therapy for individuals, couples and families.
 While the intersection of attachment theory, stages-of-change and developmental movement are covered and explored, specific topics include Attachment-based Experiential Movement for Eating Disorders, Inviting the Body into Therapy, and Mindful Movement as Mothering Medicine.